 |Your 2021 tax bill, late penalties, plus interest accrued during 2022 and 2023 is not paid by the last Monday in September, 2023||Your property would be sold at a tax sale in late September of 2023 to recover the outstanding tax balance and any interest|

 How to avoid paying penalties, interest, or fees

 To avoid interest charges and fees on late payments, be sure that, by the due date, you:

 - pay your net taxes and utility charges to the District Tax Office

-- claim your home owner grant (if eligible)
+- apply for your home owner grant on the Province of BC's website (if eligible)

 - submit your property tax deferment application directly to the Ministry of Finance

 Fees for returned cheques